Acquire service account token

 password | string | required | The Service Account password created in the Tango portal under OAuth Service Accounts. |

-Here's an example of the above parameters in the code:
+Here's an example of the above parameters in the code to create a 24-hour token:

 curl --request POST \